-Kimco is a significant sized service provider in a highly fragmented industry, which is estimated by Operations

-Kimco management to generate over \$50 billion in annual sales in the United States.
-Kimco is one of only a small group of businesses in this industry that operates on a national scale.
-Services are provided in three business segments: commercial/retail, hospitality and malls.
-The majority of single site customers.
+Kimco is a significant sized service provider in a highly fragmented industry, which is estimated by Kimco management to generate over \$50 billion in annual sales in the United States.
+Kimco operates on a national scale with the majority of Kimco's revenue generated under long-term contracts (generally site customers.

-Kimco's revenue is generated under long-term contracts (generally 1 to 3 years).
+1 to 3 years).

-Customers Kimco services customers, which range in size from multi-location national customers to regional an additional US\$1 million in November 2016 and US\$1 million in December 2016.
+Customers Kimco services customers, which range in size from multi-location national customers to regional single an additional US\$1 million in November 2016 and US\$1 million in December 2016.
+Alaris loaned Kimco \$2 million in April 2017 and a further \$2 million on July 31, 2017, both in the form of subordinated debt, bearing interest of 8%.
+Alaris intends on providing US\$6.0 million to Kimco by the end of March 2018 by way of a loan bearing interest of 12% and a 5 year term.
+The use of the proceeds from this transaction are to replace existing subordinated debt that Kimco has been servicing since inception of the loan.

-Alaris contributed US\$29.2 million to Kimco in June of 2014 as well as US\$3 million on Dec 23, 2015, Contribution Summary the United States.
-KMH has grown from a single facility in 1988 to become one of the largest provider of Nuclear Cardiology Imaging services in Ontario.
+Contribution Summary Alaris contributed US\$29.2 million to Kimco in June of 2014 as well as US\$3 million on Dec 23, 2015,